swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 `consuming` or `borrowing` break ABI for ABI-stable libraries, but are intended to have minimal impact on source-level API.
-When using copyable types, adding or changing these annotations to an API should not affect its existing clients.
+When using copyable types, adding or changing these annotations to an API should not affect its existing clients, except where those clients have also adopted the not-implicitly-copyable conventions.

 ## Alternatives considered